SeeSharpSoft/intellij-csv-validator/README.md

 Since version 2.14.0, the plugins requires the IntelliJ platform to be executed on JRE11 or higher.
 If this is not the case, the following error log can be noticed:

-`com.intellij.diagnostic.PluginException: While loading class net.seesharpsoft.intellij.plugins.csv.CsvFileTypeOverrider: net/seesharpsoft/intellij/plugins/csv/CsvFileTypeOverrider has been compiled by a more recent version of the Java Runtime (class file version 55.0), this version of the Java Runtime only recognizes class file versions up to 52.0 [Plugin: net.seesharpsoft.intellij.plugins.csv]`
+`com.intellij.diagnostic.PluginException: While loading class <className>: <className> has been compiled by a more recent version of the Java Runtime (class file version 55.0), this version of the Java Runtime only recognizes class file versions up to 52.0 [Plugin: net.seesharpsoft.intellij.plugins.csv]`

 In some cases the error log doesn't seem to point this out in a noticeable manner, but the IDE doesn't work correctly after enabling the plugin.
 Always disable the plugin first before continuing with the following steps.